Friday, November 1, 2013

 Where are you guys now?

-I used to sit in Washington Square Park and watched people passing by.
-A lonely woman like me came up to me and became my friend.
-She was married to a U.S. soldier stationed in South Korea and had lived in a rural area in Ohio.
-She had fled to New York after she was caught adored a short Korean man who was teaching taekwondo.
-She worked at night and attended a language school during the day.
+I used to sit in Washington Square Park and watch people pass by.
+That’s where I met another lonely woman, like me.
+She had married an American soldier stationed in Korea and ended up living in some rural town in Ohio.
+She said she’d fallen for a short Korean man who taught Taekwondo—just from watching him through a glass window—and eventually ran away to New York.
+She worked at night and went to language school during the day.

 No comments: